freight-hub/TypedEnv/README.md

 of groups.

 To validate environment variables, make sure they're set (use `dotenv.config()` to load .env if required).
-Then use hydrateFromEnv as follows:
+Then use loadFromEnv as follows:

-    const env = typedEnv.hydrateFromEnv(schema)
+    const env = typedEnv.loadFromEnv(schema)

 If any variables are missing or don't pass type checking, an exception will occur.